Sabacola: Relocations

-Peña kept a journal of his journey, which describes the disposition of the twons on the Chattahoochee River.
+Peña kept a journal of his journey, which describes the disposition of the towns on the Chattahoochee River.
 He crossed the Flint River (which the Spanish called the "Pedernales") where it joined the Apalachicola River, then traveled half a league to the village of Chislacasliche, satellite town of Sabacola.
 From Chislacasliche, Peña traveled for six days, crossing the Chattahoochee River into Alabama to reach Sabacola.
 The town of Sabacola was probably then at the McClendon site (1Ru28), south of the mouth of Hatcheechubbee Creek in Russell County, Alabama.
 Peña travelled two more days to reach the town of Apalachicola, where he met the chiefs and principal men of the Apalachicola towns.
 Peña reported there were ten towns in the province, including Sabacola, and that Sabacola had 84 warriors, with the other towns having between 28 and 173 warriors each.
-Peña indicated that the Apalchicola towns spoke four different languages.
+Peña indicated that the Apalachicola towns spoke four different languages.
 Mark states that Yamassee, Muscogee, and Hitchiti were spoken by various towns, while Peña stated that the Uchi and Sabacola towns spoke distinct languages.

 Peña returned to the towns on the Chattahoochee River again in 1717, trying to recruit six towns to move from the Chattahoochee River to close to the Spanish outpost at San Marcos.
 Peña reported that while the town of Tasquique spoke Yamassee, and Euchitto (Achito), Apalachicola, and Ocone spoke Uchise (Hitchiti), Uchi and Sabacola spoke different languages.
 Sabacola was one of the towns Peña stated in October 1717 were expected to move to the mouth of the Wakulla River and the vicinity of San Marcos.
 Some residents of those towns were Christians.
 Christians from the town of Sabacola probably moved to the old Apalachee Province as a result of the Spanish entreaties.
 Some people called Sabacolas were evacuated from San Marco to Havana in 1763, when Spain ceded Florida to Britain.